Poppy Playtime: Poppy Playtime: Forever

+Escape From Playtime

+On August 26, 2026, Mob Entertainment announced Escape From Playtime, another co-op game taking place in the timeline of Poppy Playtime.
+In it, players, whenever they play solo or work together as a four-member group, take the role of mini Smiling Critter experiments who must navigate the Playtime Co. factory where they are tasked to scavenge material for a building project that promises them freedom while they solve puzzles and avoid getting attacked by the factory’s lurking monsters.Escape from Playtime will release in Steam Early Access on October 21, 2026.

 Film adaptation

 In April 2022, Mob Entertainment partnered with Studio71 to produce a film adaptation of the video game.
 They reportedly sought to bring Roy Lee into the project.
 The live-action feature will be co-produced and developed by Legendary Entertainment and Angry Films' Don Murphy and Susan Montford, as announced in May 2024.

 Merchandise

-By November 2021, unlicensed Huggy Wuggy plush toys were highly in demand with toy sellers worldwide, with official merchandise made available five months after the game's release.
-The toys' popularity was fueled by demand from children who encountered the character on YouTube.
+By November 2021, counterfeit or unlicensed Huggy Wuggy plush toys were highly in demand with toy sellers worldwide, with official merchandise made available five months after the game's release.
+The popularity of such toys has been fueled by demand from children who encountered the character on YouTube.
 In November 2022, the sale of the Huggy Wuggy plush toys was banned by the Turkish Ministry of Trade, stating that the toys "do not meet the requirements of the Toy Safety Regulation".
 Ministry of Family and Social Services also said it determined that the toy "had a negative effect on the psychosocial development of children".